 Saw an amazing 7 hour long hungarian movie.
 Bela Tarrs "Satantango".
 Will definitely watch it again some day.

 Countries I’ve Visited

-Austria, Belgium, Bosnia and Herzegovina, China, Croatia, Czech Republic, Estonia, France, Germany, Hungary, Iceland, Italy, Latvia, Malta, Netherlands, Poland, Russian Federation, Serbia, South Korea, Sri Lanka, Sweden, Switzerland, Turkey, United Kingdom, Viet Nam
+Austria, Belgium, Bosnia and Herzegovina, China, Croatia, Czech Republic, Estonia, France, Germany, Greece, Hungary, Iceland, Italy, Latvia, Malta, Netherlands, Poland, Russian Federation, Serbia, South Korea, Sri Lanka, Sweden, Switzerland, Turkey, United Kingdom, Viet Nam

 Countries I’ve Lived In

 Denmark, Finland, Japan, Slovenia, Sweden, Thailand